Introduction to Digital Minds

 We're seeking participants with some grounding in AI and AI safety/ethics (equivalent to completing a BlueDot course or similar), and potential to shape these conversations.

 We're hoping to welcome a diverse group of students to the course.
-Whether you're a researcher, engineer, policymaker, journalist, lawyer or an interested individual, we encourage you to complete our short application form - it should take less than 30 minutes.
+Whether you're a researcher, engineer, policymaker, journalist, lawyer or an interested individual, we encourage you to express interest below to hear when applications open for our next programme.

 Course Format